zhao-tong/DeepFD-pyTorch/README.md

 `graph_u2p` is the pickled adjacency matrix in `scipy.sparse.csr_matrix` format, where each none-zero entry stands for a edge.

 `labels` is the pickled binary labels in `numpy.ndarray` format, where 1 stands for fraudulent user and 0 stands for benign user.
+For dataset with limited labels, the unlabeled user should be labeled as -1 in the labels vector.

 **Example Usage**